Kasma-Inc/Flavius_Deployment/README.md

 ## Interacting with Flavius

 Prerequisites
-- Forward port 30000 and 7687 of the Flavius FE pod in your k3d cluster to your local machine.
+- Forward port 30000 and 7687 of the Flavius cluster through k3d loadbalancer to your local machine.
-- Forward port 30900 of your MinIO service to your local machine.
+- Forward local port 30900 to the MinIO service port 9000 in the cluster.
 ```bash
  k3d cluster edit flavius --port-add 30000:30000@loadbalancer
  k3d cluster edit flavius --port-add 7687:7687@loadbalancer